VinceLegendre/target-bigquery/README.md

 # target-bigquery

-`target-bigquery` is a Singer target for BigQuery.
+`target-bigquery` is a Singer target for Google Cloud Platform BigQuery managed service.

 Build with the [Meltano Target SDK](https://sdk.meltano.com).